revisor07/slides-generator/README.md

 # gamma-assignment
 A Python program to convert a Markdown file into a list of sections by discrete ideas that can later be used for presentation slides.
-The program utilizes markdown headings and OpenAI LLM API for decision making.
+The program utilizes markdown headings and OpenAI gpt-4o-mini LLM for decision making.
 ## Setup Instructions
 Install the packages
 ```